The effect that changed the world

 Quotes regarding the Doppler-Effect:

-At a 2003 symposium in Salzburg to mark the 200th birthday of the Doppler effect, Professor.
+At a 2003 symposium in Salzburg to mark the 200th birthday of Christian Doppler, Professor.
 Anton Zeilinger, President of the Austrian Academy of Sciences, declared the Doppler-effect “the effect of the millennium.”

 Albert Einstein, 1906: “Regardless of what form the theory of electromagnetic processes will take, the Doppler principle will certainly remain.”